AlexSavelev/cpp_course_notes/OOP/OverloadingAndSpecialization.md

 void sort<String>(Array<String>& v); // after implicit instantiation
 ```

-- A template specialization that was declared but not defined can be used just like any other [incomplete type](https://en.cppreference.com/w/cpp/language/incomplete_type "cpp/language/incomplete type") (e.g. pointers and references to it may be used): ==TODO==
+- A template specialization that was declared but not defined can be used just like any other incomplete type (e.g. pointers and references to it may be used):
 ```cpp
 template<class T> // primary template
 class X;